You want smart political talk without the meltdowns?

 Just use the nuclear option.

-Well, they're gonna use it too.
+Well, they're going to use it too.

 They already are using it.